 - At any given time, there are 50+ restaurants at Epcot.
 This number includes 15+ table-service restaurants and 30+ quick-service options.

-- Last year, Epcot had more than 12.2 million visitors.
+- In 2018, Epcot had more than 12.2 million visitors.
 That’s over a million visitors per month and over 33,000 visitors per day!

 - Epcot’s estimated park capacity is over 90,000 guests at once.
 It’s possible for that number to be even higher, but Disney keeps information on each park’s capacity a secret.